-5.1.
-The case must always be discussed with the responsible consultant paediatrician prior to the child leaving the department.
+- 5.1.
+The case must always be discussed with the responsible consultant paediatrician prior to the child leaving the department. - 5.2.

-5.2.
 Blood tests and a skeletal survey should be considered for children under the age of two years depending on the injuries.
+Other investigations, such as a CT head scan may also be considered.
+Clinicians should refer to the Royal of College of Paediatrics and Child Health Child Protection Companion and the Safeguarding Children Policy in their own organisation.
 Skeletal surveys should be considered in siblings under 2 years of age when physical abuse is suspected or proven in the index patient.

-5.3.
+- 5.3.
 Skeletal surveys are not emergency investigations and should be performed in accordance with the Royal College of Paediatrics and Child Health guidelines.
 A time will be agreed between 09:00 and 4.30pm Monday-Friday.
 Skeletal surveys should also be reviewed by a paediatric radiologist from a tertiary centre and the outcome of this review may only be available after several days.

-5.4.
+Clinicians should follow guidance as set out in the 'Radiological Investigation of Suspected Physical Abuse in Children' by the Royal College of Radiologists and The Society and College of Radiographers', revised first edition November 2018, endorsed by the Royal College of Paediatrics and Child Health. - 5.4.
 Investigations may include blood tests which should be undertaken at the time of medical examination.
-There may be a considerable delay in getting results of some of the blood tests.
+There may be a considerable delay in getting results of some of the blood tests. - 5.5.

-5.5.
 Photographs may be taken by the doctor for the medical records, documentation and peer review.
-It is important to recognise these photographs are only for the above purposes.
-The police may require the services of a police photographer to obtain further images as part of their investigation.

-5.6.
-The Paediatrician completing the medical assessment may provide a written summary (Appendix 3) to the Social Worker immediately following the medical, where possible.
-A copy of this will be kept in the medical notes.

-5.7.
-The expectation is that a child will be admitted to the ward if there are

-- □ Injuries or problems requiring acute, inpatient medical attention - □ Further investigations required (e.g. skeletal survey, CT head or ophthalmology review) - □ Other medical reasons at the discretion of the consultant responsible
+It is important to recognise these photographs are only for the above purposes and may not meet forensic standards.
+The police may require the services of a police photographer to obtain further images as part of their investigation. - 5.6.
+The Paediatrician completing the medical assessment must provide a written summary of outcome, by completing Appendix 3, to the attending Social Worker immediately following the medical examination.
+A copy of this will be kept in the medical notes. - 5.7.
+A child will be admitted to the ward if there are - Injuries or problems requiring acute, inpatient medical attention - Further investigations required (e.g. skeletal survey (not always), CT head or ophthalmology review) - Other medical reasons at the discretion of the consultant responsible